zihelyu/Z-Stack-firmware/coordinator/Z-Stack_3.x.0/COMPILE.md

     - `znp_LP_CC2652RB_tirtos7_ticlang`
 1. Press *Finish*.
 1. In Code Composer Studio, expand the 5 projects and for each open `znp.syscfg`, expand `Power Management` and change `Minimal Poll Period (ms)` to `1000`, change it back to `100` immediately and save the file.
-1. Copy `patches/*.patch` to the SDK installation folder, open a Git Bash in this folder and apply the patch using `git apply --exclude='cc13xx_cc26xx_sdk' --ignore-space-change 0999-firmware.patch`.
+1. Apply the final patch using `git apply --exclude='cc13xx_cc26xx_sdk' --ignore-space-change 0999-firmware.patch`.
 1. Build the 5 projects; right click -> *Build project*.
     - **Important:** by default the **launchpad** variant of the CC1352P2_CC2652P (= `znp_CC1352P_2_LAUNCHXL_tirtos7_ticlang`) is build.
 To build the **other** variant comment `#define LAUNCHPAD_CONFIG 1` in `preinclude.h` (located under `Stack/Config/`), don't forget to save.
 1. Once finished, the firmware can be found under `znp_*_tirtos7_ticlang/default/znp_*_tirtos7_ticlang.hex`